-CATION EXCHANGE
+1.3 CATION EXCHANGE

-Biochar can exchange its own cations (e.g., H+, K+, Na+, and Ca2+) with heavy metals and therefore form a chemical bond to retain the heavy metals on its surface.
-The exchangeable cations of biochar come from two fractions: H+ from its acidic functional groups such as carboxyl and phenolic groups; and alkaline minerals (e.g., K2CO3/K2O) in biochar, which is formed during production.

-The heavy metals adsorbed on biochar through cation exchange are regarded as a readily bioavailable fraction, which can be easily uptaken by plants (Filgueiras et al., 2002).
+Biochar can exchange its own cations (Example: H+, K+, Na+, Ca2+) metals and therefore form a chemical bond to retain the heavy metals on its surface.
+The exchangeable cations of biochar come from two fractions: H+ from its acidic functional groups such as carboxyl and phenol groups and alkaline minerals (example: K2CO3/K2O) in biochar, which is formed during production.
+The heavy metals adsorbed on biochar through cation exchange are regarded as a readily bio available fraction, which can be easily up taken by plants.
 They may also desorb from biochar and pose environmental risks when pH significantly changes.
-Therefore, the adsorption of heavy metals on biochar through cation exchange may not be suitable for immobilizing heavy metals in contaminated soils in the long term.
-However, as the exchangeable heavy metals on biochar are relatively easily desorbed by changing pH or compulsive exchange (Gillman and Sumpter, 1986), this adsorption mechanism has the potential to be applied in water treatment due to reusability, as with physical adsorption.
+This adsorption mechanism has the potential to be applied in water treatment due to reusability, as with physical adsorption.
+Adsorption of heavy metals on biochar through cation exchange may not be suitable for immobilizing heavy metals in contaminated soils in the long term.

-1.1 BIOCHAR FROM WOOD
+1.4 BIOCHAR FROM WOOD

-Charcoal is a lightweight black carbon residue produced by strongly heating wood (or other animal and plant materials) in minimal oxygen to remove all water and volatile constituents.
+Charcoal is lightweight black carbon residue produced heating wood (or by strongly other animal and plant materials) in minimal oxygen to remove all water and volatile constituents.
 In the traditional version of this pyrolysis process, called charcoal burning, the heat is supplied by burning part of the starting material itself, with a limited supply of oxygen.
 The material can also be heated in a closed retort.
 This process happens naturally when combustion is incomplete, and is sometimes used in radiocarbon dating.
 It also happens inadvertently while burning wood, as in a fireplace or wood stove.
-The visible flame in these is due to combustion of the volatile gases exuded as the wood turns into charcoal.
-The soot and smoke commonly given off by wood fires result from incomplete combustion of those volatiles.
-Charcoal burns at a higher temperature than wood, with hardly a visible flame, and releases almost nothing except heat.
+The visible flame in these due combustion of the volatile gases exuded as the wood turns charcoal. into The soot and smoke commonly given off by wood fires result from incomplete combustion of those volatile.
+Charcoal burns at a higher temperature than wood, with hardly a visible flame, and releases almost nothing except carbon dioxide (typically 2.5 to 3 kilograms for every kilogram of charcoal burnt, depending on the carbon content) and heat.

-PRODUCTION METHODS
+1.5 PRODUCTION METHODS

 Charcoal has been made by various methods.
 The traditional method in Britain used a clamp.
 This is essentially a pile of wooden logs (e.g. seasoned oak) leaning in a circle against a chimney.
 The chimney consists of 4 wooden stakes held up by some rope.
 The logs are completely covered with soil and straw allowing no air to enter.
 It must be lit by introducing some burning fuel into the chimney; the logs burn very slowly and transform into charcoal in a period of 5 days' burning.
 If the soil covering gets torn or cracked by the fire, additional soil is placed on the cracks.
 Once the burn is complete, the chimney is plugged to prevent air from entering.
-The true art of this production method is in managing the sufficient generation of heat, by combusting part of the wood material, and its transfer to wood parts in the process of being carbonised.
-A strong disadvantage of this production method is the huge amount of emissions that are harmful to human health and the environment (emissions of unburnt methane).
+The true art of this production method is in managing the sufficient generation of heat, by combusting part of the wood material, and its transfer to wood parts in the process of being carbonized.
+A strong disadvantage of this production method is the huge amount of emissions that are harmful to human health and the environment (emissions of unburned methane).
 As a result of the partial combustion of wood material, the efficiency of the traditional method is low.
-Modern methods employ retorting technology, in which process heat is recovered from, and solely provided by, the combustion of gas released during carbonisation.
+Modern methods employ retorting technology, in which process heat is recovered from, and solely provided by, the combustion of gas released during carbonization.
 Yields of retorting are considerably higher than those of kilning, and may reach 35%-40%.